-Head of Faculty: Mrs Najet Byrne Contact details: Najet.Byrne@Cayprep.edu.ky Exam board: Cambridge Entry requirements: B/II in the selected language
+Head of Faculty: Mrs Najet Byrne

+Contact details: Najet.Byrne@Cayprep.edu.ky

+Entry requirements: B/II in the selected language

 The Modern Foreign Languages assessment pathway differs from other subjects.
 Grades achieved in Year 12 do not contribute to the final A2 grade at the end of Year 13.
-Students must complete all of four of the assessment components.
+Students must complete all of four of the assessment components in French and three in Spanish.